Adaickalavan/quantum/README.md

     ![](docs/_static/scratch_qubit.png)

     Scratch qubits play a temporary role in enabling quantum operations.
 A specific example of an otherwise irreversible operation that can be made reversible with a scratch qubit is `abs(a)`.
 The `abs()` function computes the absolute value of a signed integer.
-We assume two’s-complement notation here.
+We assume two’s-complement notation here. <br>

     In this example, `abs` of a quantum register `a` is computed.
 Then, add `abs(a)` to another quantum register `b`.
 Finally, uncompute (i.e., reverse the operations on) the scratch qubit and quantum register `a` to return them to their initial states.